-In fact, this fall we’re launching the first major update to the Roadmap.
-More details on the process and opportunities for engagement will be available shortly, but as part of our first phase of outreach PD&R is inviting participation in our online Research Roadmap Forums.
-To learn more about how you can join the conversation, click here.
+In fact, last fall we launched the first major update to the Roadmap.
+More details on the process and opportunities for engagement will be available soon, but as part of our first phase of outreach PD&R is inviting participation in our online Research Roadmap Forums.
+To learn more about how you can join the conversation click here.

 About the HUD Research Roadmap FY14-18